tosmi-ansible/ansible-pipeline-demo/README.md

 - Is it possible to fully automate the whole workflow of testing Ansible code and bringing it to production?

-Answering the questions above when starting with a blank page is hard.
+Answering the questions above, when starting with a blank page is hard.
 There are multiple solutions and even more tools to achieve the desired result.